Cordova

 };

-Note: it is important to add the oauth_callback path to your app’s URL scheme.
+Note: Make sure you add the oauth_callback path to your app’s URL scheme.

 Display the Select Bank Widget